djordje-miletic/AppCenterDataCollection/README.txt

 This's application for starting build of all branches of one application that's connected to App Center.
+Affter starting all build app waits untill all builds are finished and prints data for every build.
 -------------------------------------------------------------------------------------------------------

 This's regular console application.